makeruniverse/docs/docs/projects/projects.md

 A list of Bachelor projects and individual maker projects that we supported and documented so that you can re-build some of the prototypes at your own pace.
 You will have access to all necessary materials and tools.

-Talk to our Head of Maker Universe [@holger.rhinow](../team/team.md/#holger-rhinow) about your project ideas!
+Talk to our Head of Maker Universe [@holger.rhinow](../team/team.md/#holger-rhinow) about your project ideas.

 ## Bachelor Projects <br />